Contact The Snowbird Helpline Today!

 The Michigan Catastrophic Claims Association (MCCA), is a private non-profit unincorporated association, created by the state legislature in 1978.
 It was the first attempt to introduce unlimited medical and rehabilitation benefits for those involved in a catastrophic accident.
 Michigan’s unique auto insurance no-fault law can provide unlimited lifetime coverage for medical expenses which result from auto accidents.

-As of June 2019, Michigan moved to a tiered accident benefit system, subject to what personal injury protection a car driver purchases.
+As of June 2019, Michigan moved to a tiered accident benefit system, subject to the insurance coverage a car driver purchased.
 Drivers can opt out (if they have Medicare), or buy limits of $50,000, $250,000, or the unlimited provision.

 A Canadian involved in a catastrophic injury in Michigan can elect the type of PIP or SAB benefits they would like to receive.
 The election process is complicated, and you should speak to a lawyer familiar with the different considerations before deciding.
 The leading Canadian case on the subject is McDonald vs. Travellers insurance company.